The small communities of Mesa Verde Country: Cortez

-Dolores is located halfway between Durango and Telluride, where the Dolores River forms McPhee Lake, the second largest body of water in Colorado.
-With the Dolores River running through town and mountains on both sides of the valley, Dolores is one of the truly unique communities in Colorado.
+, the second largest body of water in Colorado.
+With the Dolores River running through town and mountains on both sides of the valley, Dolores is Mesa Verde Country’s outdoor recreation Mecca.

-Mancos, located in the heart of the beautiful Mancos Valley, traces its historic roots back to the ranching, farming, and timber industries that started there in the 1870s.
-Ranching is still a mainstay in the valley today, and the Western spirit is still alive everywhere you look.
+sits in the heart of the lush Mancos Valley and traces its roots back to the ranching, farming, and timber industries that started in the 1870s.
+Ranching is still a mainstay, and the Western spirit is alive and well.